ImMnan/Helm-crane-k8s/README.md

 *For functional test only.
 This uses the same environment variables as CA_Bundle configration, therefore, either one can be used per deployment*

-#### [4.5] Deploying Non_provoledge container - NON_ROOT deployment.
+#### [4.5] Deploying Non_priviledge container - NON_ROOT deployment.
-- If you plan to deploy the Blazemeter crane as a non_Priviledged installation, make changes to this part of the `values` file.
-Non-root deployment requires an additional feature to be enabled at account level, please contact support for enabling this feature.
+- If you plan to deploy the Blazemeter crane as a non_Priviledged installation, make changes to the following part of the `values` file.
+Change the `enable` to `yes` and this will automatically run the deployment and consecutive pods as Non_root/Non_priviledge.
+You can ammend the runAsGroup and runAsUser to any value of your choice.

 ```YAML
 non_privilege_container:
   enable: no
   runAsGroup: 1337
   runAsUser: 1337
 ```

-Change the `enable` to `yes` and this will automatically run the deployment and consecutive pods as Non_root/Non_priviledge.
+*Non-root deployment requires an additional feature to be enabled at account level, please contact support for enabling this feature.*

 #### [4.6] Installing Istio based crane for mock service deployment within the k8s cluster
-- If this OPL/Private location is going to run mock services using istio-ingress, make changes to this part of the `values` file.Change `enable` to `yes` and this will automatically setup istio-ingress for this installation.
-Which will allow outside traffic to access the mock-service pod.
+- If this OPL/Private location is going to run mock services using istio-ingress, make changes to the following part of the `values` file.
+Change `enable` to `yes` and this will automatically setup istio-ingress for this crane deployment.
+This will allow outside traffic to access the service-virtualisation pod.
 However, make sure istio is already installed and configured as per the [Blazemeter guide](https://help.blazemeter.com/docs/guide/private-locations-install-blazemeter-agent-for-kubernetes-for-mock-services.html?tocpath=Private%20Locations%7CInstallation%20of%20Private%20Locations%7C_____6)

 ```yaml
 istio_ingress:
   enable: no